-If a party files an unstipulated motion to reschedule a hearing, they must also file a notice of hearing and set a hearing on that motion for a date and time before or at the same time as the hearing on the underlying motion.
-Alternatively, a party may file a stipulated motion to reschedule and obtain relief without a hearing, if they can show just cause.
+If a party files a motion to reschedule a hearing without the consent of opposing counsel, they must also file a notice of hearing and set a hearing on that motion for a date and time before or at the time of the hearing on the underlying motion.
+Alternatively, a party may file a stipulated motion to reschedule and obtain relief without a hearing for good cause.
 This requires (1) proof that all parties entitled to notice of a hearing have been served, (2) a description of the facts which show the benefit of, or need for, a rescheduling of the hearing, and (3) evidence that all parties in interest stipulate to the motion or request for relief.
 No notice of hearing is necessary if the movant files a stipulated motion to reschedule.

 Vt.
 LBR 9013-3.
-Hearings – Routine Motions – Notice Under Conventional Procedure.
+Hearings –Notices under Conventional Procedure.

 Meaning of Conventional Procedure.

-When a party seeks relief under the Bankruptcy Code or the Federal Rules of Bankruptcy Procedure and schedules a hearing on a motion pursuant to Vt.
+When a party seeks relief under the Bankruptcy Code or the Bankruptcy Rule and schedules a hearing on a motion pursuant to Vt.
 LBR 9013-2(a), and either the default procedure under Vt.
-LBR 9013-4 is not available or the party chooses not to use the default procedure, the Court will hold a hearing on the motion.
-This mechanism for obtaining relief that requires a hearing, is referred to as the “conventional procedure.”
+LBR 9013-4 is not available or the party chooses not to use that default procedure, the Court will hold a hearing on the motion.
+This mechanism for obtaining relief that requires a hearing is referred to as the “conventional procedure.”

 Form of Hearing Notice.